Repost from 2015-2016. Edited, updated, and corrected.

-Contrary to Paula Hendricks’s horrible advice, hugging is not a gateway to sexual intercourse.
+Contrary to Paula Hendricks’ horrible advice, hugging is not a gateway to sexual intercourse.
 Teenagers and young adults can sexually experiment without having intercourse.
 And if they decide to slide into home base, the best advice to give them is on how to be sexually responsible and use birth control.
 Of course, this advice must be given to them BEFORE they are rounding third and heading for home.
-In fact, before they even get to first base, wouldn’t it be better to prepare teenagers and young women for their sexual future?
+In fact, before they even get to first base, wouldn’t it be better to prepare single teenagers and young adults for their sexual future?

 Hendricks now sports the last name Marsteller.
 She’s married, and I suspect is regularly playing baseball with her husband.
 I wonder if she touched her husband before they married?

 Bruce Gerencser, 64, lives in rural Northwest Ohio with his wife of 43 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.